 Live

 If you're sitting on a database you can't get answers out of, the setup takes about five minutes:

-1. Add the Postgres MCP server.
+• Add the Postgres MCP server.
 Drop the @modelcontextprotocol/server-postgres entry above into Claude Code's .mcp.json with your connection string.
 Use a read-only role if you can.

-2. Restart Claude Code.
+• Restart Claude Code.
 It picks up the new server and exposes a read-only query tool.

-3. Ask in plain English.
+• Ask in plain English.
 "How many rows match X?", "what's the distribution of Y?", "find the outliers in Z." Claude writes the SQL, picks the right tables, and returns the answer — then you ask the follow-up.

 It's the most useful thing I've done with Claude on this codebase.
+And if you'd rather skip the indexer entirely and query our ledger — that's the Terminal plan above.

-Wire the ledger into your model.
+Wire it into your stack.

 FAQ

-How many Polymarket traders actually make money?
 About 1 in 5.
-Of 1,560,857 wallets, only ~20.6% (322,287) are net profitable.
+Of 1,560,894 wallets, only ~20.6% (322,288) are net profitable.
 The other ~80% are net negative overall.

-How many wallets have made over $1,000?
 Only 37,628 — about 2.4%.
-By $100k you're down to roughly 1,200 wallets.
+By $100k you are down to roughly 1,200 wallets.

+Live